Quantitative low-temperature spectral asymptotics for reversible diffusions in temperature-dependent domains: Proof of Theorem

 using again~$\supp\,\partial_x\overline{\chi}_\theta\subset (-\theta,-\theta+1)$,~$\overline{\chi}_\theta\leq \1_{(-\infty,-\theta+1)}$ and~$\|\partial_x\overline{\chi}_\theta\|^2_{L^\infty(\R)}\leq C$.
 The loss of a multiplicative constant in the exponent is due to the absorption of the~$\frac{x^2}2$ term from the potential.

 It follows that

 and~\eqref{eq:principal_eigenvalue_infinity} follows upon taking the~$\lim\sup$ as~$\theta\to+\infty$ on both sides of this inequality. \end{proof} Note that the strategies to show~\eqref{eq:principal_eigenvalue_dirichlet} and~\eqref{eq:principal_eigenvalue_infinity} can easily be adapted to treat the asymptotics of higher eigenvalues~$\mu_{k,\theta}$ of the Dirichlet oscillators~$\mathfrak{H}_\theta$, using respectively estimates on the~$k$-th largest root of the Hermite polynomials, and the trial family of quasimodes~$\left\{\chi_\theta v_{0,\infty},\dots,\chi_\theta v_{k,\infty}\right\}$.
 We now construct the local harmonic oscillators entering in the harmonic approximation to the Witten Laplacian~\eqref{eq:witten_laplacian}, by considering tensorized eigenmodes of one-dimensional oscillators.
-As many notations are used, we provide for convenience Table~\ref{tab:harm_notation}, which summarizes the notations used for the various operators at play.

 \paragraph{One-dimensional case.} In view of the change of variables~$z=\sqrt{\frac{|\nu_1^{(i)}|}2}x$ which is such that~$\frac{\nu_1^{(i)2}}4 x^2-\partial_x^2 = |\nu_1^{(i)}|\frac12\left(z^2-\partial_z^2\right)$, we denote, for~$k\geq 0$ and~$\theta\in \R\cup\{+\infty\}$,